UVA’s Summer Intensive Tibetan Language Program

 The University of Virginia has offered one of the world’s leading programs in the summer intensive study of Tibetan language for two decades.
-Currently hosted by UVa’s Summer Language Institute (SLI), the Summer Intensive Tibetan program is eight weeks of intensive study of speaking, writing, and reading Tibetan as guided by three expert teachers.
-The course’s syllabus is available online, though it varies to some degree from year to year.
+Currently hosted by UVA’s Summer Language Institute (SLI), the Summer Intensive Tibetan program is eight weeks of intensive study of speaking, writing, and reading Tibetan as guided by three expert teachers.
+An example of the syllabus is available online, though it varies to some degree from year to year.
 The course also draws directly upon the dynamic audio-video and other resources published in the Tibetan and Himalayan Library.
-The course fulfills foreign language requirement at UVa and other Universities.
+The course fulfills foreign language requirements at UVA and other Universities.

-The course will be taught by UVa Professor Tsetan Chonjore.
+The course will be taught by Professor Tsetan Chonjore, Director of Tibetan Language Studies at UVA.
 Professor Chonjore is one of the most experienced and skilled teachers of Tibetan in the world today, with nearly three decades of experience teaching Tibetan to North American students.
 He will be assisted by two native Tibetan instructors.

 The program focuses on modern spoken and written Tibetan according to the Central Tibetan dialect.
 Students learn both print as well as cursive script, a unique aspect of the program.
 The last unit of the summer offers a bridge to classical literary Tibetan.
 Dynamic audio-visual material published in the Tibetan and Himalayan Library, including original footage shot in Tibet, enlivens classroom learning.